iotaledger/goshimmer/README.md

 ### Installing the Glumb visualizer

-The Glumb visualiser allows you to view the transactions in the network, using a web browser.
+The Glumb visualizer allows you to view the transactions in the network, using a web browser.

-1. Enable the `graph` plugin either in your `config.json` file or in the command line (`--node.enablePlugins="graph"`)
+1. Enable the `graph` plugin either in your `config.json` file or in the command line (`--node.enablePlugins=["graph"]`)

-2. If you're running GoShimmer with the precompiled executable file, do the following:
+2. If you're running GoShimmer with the precompiled executable file, do the following in the `goshimmer` directory:

     ```bash
-    (in the root folder)
     git clone https://github.com/glumb/IOTAtangle.git
     // only this version seems to be stable
     cd IOTAtangle && git reset --hard 07bba77a296a2d06277cdae56aa963abeeb5f66e